shundhammer/qdirstat/README.md

 want to make sure.
 But those lawyers are not going to have that crap smack up their faces every time they open a file for editing.
 We developers do.

-You lawyers out there, can you here me? **This crap is in the way!
+You lawyers out there, can you hear me? **This crap is in the way!
 Nobody wants to read that!** It's in the way of people trying to do their jobs!
 We could construct a harassment case from this!